- AI Workshops for Companies

 - Tool and risk assessment for decision makers

-- Clear go, no-go, or sprint criteria
+- Clear criteria for go, no-go, or sprint

 - Briefing, analysis, or reporting workflows